Build

 sudo apt update && sudo apt full-upgrade

-As a rule, the first step should be to harden the system.
-See Ubuntu guide for a start, but at the minimum enable the firewall (i.e., sudo ufw enable
+::: danger 1 As a rule, the first step should be to harden the system.
+See Ubuntu guide for a start, but at the minimum enable the firewall (i.e., sudo ufw enable).
+To allow other devices access to Unbound DNS, a port 53 rule will need to be created. :::

 ::: tip 2 To reserve an IP to use for a static address, you'll want to go into your wifi router's DHCP settings.
 Reserving the IP is also good to avoid accidental assignments by your DHCP service. :::